 Category

-The Importance of Herbs and Vegetables in Laotian Cuisine
+The Staples of Laotian Cuisine

 Laos may not be widely known for its street food, but the country has a growing street food scene.
 There are several markets and festivals throughout the country where visitors can taste some of the best local dishes.
 From the night market in Luang Prabang to the Vientiane Street Food Festival, these events offer a great opportunity to experience Laos’ culinary culture.